kyma-project/istio/docs/user/00-00-istio-sidecar-proxies.md

 ## Restart of Workloads with Enabled Istio Sidecar Injection

-The Pods that have Istio sidecar proxy injection enabled are automatically restarted in the following cases:
+The Pods that have Istio sidecar proxy injection enabled are automatically restarted in the following scenarios:
 - During the Istio update.
-- When you update the configuration of Istio sidecar proxies.
-For example, by changing the defult velues with `sidecar.istio.io/proxyCPU` or `sidecar.istio.io/proxyCPULimit` annotations.
+- When you update the configuration of Istio sidecar proxies, for example, by changing the default values with `sidecar.istio.io/proxyCPU` or `sidecar.istio.io/proxyCPULimit` annotations.
 - When you update the following fields in Istio CR: **spec.config.NumTrustedProxies** or **spec.config.telemetry.metrics.prometheusMerge**.
-- When you enable the compatibility mode (**spec.compatibilityMode**), and the compatibility mode version introduces new flags to the Istio proxy component.
+- When you enable the compatibility mode (**spec.compatibilityMode**), and the compatibility version introduces new flags to the Istio proxy component.

 Restarting the Istio sidecar proxies is possible for all resources that allow for a rolling restart.
 If Istio is uninstalled, the workloads are restarted again to remove the Istio sidecar proxies.
 However, if a resource is a Job, a ReplicaSet that is not managed by any Deployment, or a Pod that is not managed by any other resource, the restart cannot be performed automatically.
 In such cases, a warning is logged, and you must manually restart the resources.
 See [Incompatible Istio Sidecar Version After the Istio Module's Update](./troubleshooting/03-40-incompatible-istio-sidecar-version.md)